kenadave/AWS/SAA-C03/ELB.md

   15) Steps to enable the load balancers and security group configurations
   16) Why NLB does not need cookie for sticky session?
   17) Does duration factor impact in Application based cookies?
+  18) Scheduled scaling also has forcast?
+  19) Difference between simple and step scaling?
+Both are based on cloudwatch metrics?
+  20) When I configure scaling policies, cloudwatch alarms are automatically shown in cloudwatch?

 Notes:
   1) Revise ALB & NLB videos, hands on for the steps